varmichelle/Diagnosing-Parkinsons/README.md

 # ML-Disease-Diagnosis
-Synopsys / ISEF project: Disease classification and diagnosis for Alzheimer's and Parkinson's
+Synopsys project: Classification and diagnosis of Parkinson's Disease Edit